JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="findfirstitem"></a>FindFirstItem (CGpImage)

-Retrieves the description and the data size of the first metadata item in this **Image** object.
+Retrieves the description and the data size of the first metadata item in an **Image** object.

 ```
 FUNCTION FindFirstItem (BYVAL pitem AS ImageItemData PTR) AS GpStatus